Naess/react-cost-calculator/README.md

 }
 ```

-There are 4 element-type options:
+There are 4 element-type options, and they can all be used as many times as needed:
 - Dropdown
 - Radio buttons
 - Checkboxes
 - Slider

-They can all be used as many times as needed as long as they're all defined with a unique id in `elements-config.json`.

 ### Building:
 Run `npm run build` to create a `build` folder, which is ready for deploy.
 This is built on create-react-app, so more details can be found here: https://github.com/facebookincubator/create-react-app